jemmy512/book-notes/Linux/understanding-linux-kernel.md

 ### 4.2.4 Hardware Handling of Interrupts and Exceptions
 After executing an instruction, the cs and eip pair of registers contain the logical address of the next instruction to be executed.
 Before dealing with that instruction, the control unit checks whether an interrupt or an exception occurred while the control unit executed the previous instruction.
 If one occurred, the control unit does the following:
-1. Determines the vector i (0 ≤ i ≤ 255) associated with the interrupt or the exception.
+1. Determines the `vector` i (0 ≤ i ≤ 255) associated with the interrupt or the exception.
-2. Reads the ith entry of the IDT referred by the idtr register (we assume in the following description that the entry contains an interrupt or a trap gate).
+2. Reads the ith entry of the IDT referred by the `idtr` register (we assume in the following description that the entry contains an interrupt or a trap gate).
-3. Gets the base address of the GDT from the gdtr register and looks in the GDT to read the Segment Descriptor identified by the selector in the IDT entry.
+3. Gets the base address of the GDT from the `gdtr` register and looks in the GDT to read the Segment Descriptor identified by the selector in the IDT entry.
 This descriptor specifies the base address of the segment that includes the interrupt or exception handler.
 4. Makes sure the interrupt was issued by an authorized source.
-First, it compares the Current Privilege Level (CPL), which is stored in the two least significant bits of the cs register, with the Descriptor Privilege Level (DPL) of the Segment Descriptor included in the GDT.
+    * First, it compares the Current Privilege Level (**CPL**), which is stored in the two least significant bits of the **cs register**, with the Descriptor Privilege Level (**DPL**) of the Segment Descriptor included in the GDT.
 Raises a "General protection" exception if the CPL is lower than the DPL, because the interrupt handler cannot have a lower privilege than the program that caused the interrupt.
-For programmed exceptions, makes a further security check: compares the CPL with the DPL of the gate descriptor included in the IDT and raises a "General protection" exception if the DPL is lower than the CPL.
+    * For programmed exceptions, makes a further security check: compares the CPL with the DPL of the gate descriptor included in the IDT and raises a "General protection" exception if the DPL is lower than the CPL.
 This last check makes it possible to prevent access by user applications to specific trap or interrupt gates.
 5. Checks whether a change of privilege level is taking place—that is, if CPL is different from the selected Segment Descriptor’s DPL.
-If so, the control unit must start using the stack that is associated with the new privilege level.
+If so, the control unit must start using the `stack` that is associated with the new privilege level.
 It does this by performing the following steps:
     * Reads the tr register to access the TSS segment of the running process.
     * Loads the ss and esp registers with the proper values for the stack segment and stack pointer associated with the new privilege level.
 These values are found in the TSS (see the section "Task State Segment" in Chapter 3).
     * In the new stack, it saves the previous values of ss and esp, which define the logical address of the stack associated with the old privilege level.